 - Click the Profile drop-down menu to select Audio – CD.

 - Press the Start button.

 Remember that you can get loads of music from MP3 websites these days.
 If your corrupted audio file played music by a famous singer or composer, there’s a good chance you can probably download the same music from an MP3 website.

-Alternatively, you might find a video on YouTube (or Vimeo) that plays the very same music as your corrupted file did.
+Alternatively, you might find a video on YouTube (or Vimeo) playing the same music as your corrupted file.
 YouTube includes a plethora of music videos you can play in your browser.

 Enter the specific title of the music in YouTube’s search box to find a video for it.